-- Find your high school's list of NEAA-approved care courses at align littly and an ap/course list. - Egn up for a true Profile Page at aligibility contartary for information on HGAA requirements.
+- Find your high school's list of NEAA-approved care courses at align bittyc anter, arg/contrastint. - Egn up for a true Profile Page at aligibility contartary for information on HGAA requirements.

-If you full bahlad academically ant your counselor for help flading approved courses you can help.
+If you fail bahint academically ant your counselor for help flating approval courses you can help.

-- Register for a Proble Page or Carlification Account with the NGAA Eligibility Canter at aligibility conter.org. - Nonitor your Eligibility Center account for meet sleps. - All the end of the year, ank your counselor of each high school or program you attended to upload your official insectpi to your NDAA High Bity Genter account.
+- Register for a Proble Page or Carlification Account with the NGAA Eligibility Canter at aligibility conter.org. - Nonitor your Eligibility Center account for meet sleps. - A) the end of the year, ank your counselor of each high school or program you attended to upload your official transcript to your NDAA High Bity Genter account.